The Stockholm Housing Agency – how it works

-The Stockholm Housing Agency (Bostadsförmedlingen) acts as an agent, helping you to find vacant rental apartments in the Stockholm region.
+The Stockholm Housing Agency (Bostadsförmedlingen) acts as an agent, helping you find vacant rental apartments in the Stockholm region.
 Apartments are allocated on the basis of the time spent in the housing queue.
-To apply for an apartment, you must first register for the housing queue.
+To apply for an apartment, you must first register with the housing queue.

 Who can register for the housing queue?

-Anyone who is aged 18+ and has a Swedish personal identity number (personnummer) or a coordination number (samordningsnummer) can join the housing queue.
+Anyone who is aged 18 and over with a Swedish personal identity number (personnummer) or a coordination number (samordningsnummer) can register with the housing queue.
 It doesn’t matter where you live or whether you already have an apartment.
-Your queue time starts as soon as you have registered, and once you have registered you can start searching for and registering an interest in apartments.
+Your queue time starts as soon as you have registered with us.
+Once you register you can start searching for apartments.
 The fee for the housing queue is SEK 200 per year.

 Different types of housing